browne878/HTML-CSS-Portfolio-Project/README.md

 ## **Future Development**

 - Burger Menu
         - I plan to add a burger menu for navigation on smaller screen sizes at a later date.
 I believe this will make the header look a lot better on smaller screen sizes and make it easy on touch screens.

 - Side Navigation for Bots Page
         - As the number of bots increases I plan to change the bots page to have a navigation element on the left side of the screen.
 This will allow the user to navigate the list of bots for information easily.
         - I did not impliment this feature now as I do not think that we have enough bots to justify it.
 It would leave the page feeling empty and the extra navigation would take up more space than needed.

 - Live Chat for Support Issues
         - I would like to add this feature directly into the website in the future as I believe it would make reaching out to the team a lot easier for the user.
 It would prevent us from having to direct the user away from the website for live support.

 ## **Testing**

+- Lighthouse
+    - I began by using generating a Lighthouse report for each page of the website for mobile and desktop.
+This allowed me to identify that the background images I was using were too big.
+To resolve this, I cut them down to 1920x1080 which is a more reasonable size to work.

+-

 ## **Bugs**